-The purpose of meditation is to focus your attention so that all the thoughts of the day and all the worries and the stress melt away, bringing a peaceful balance to your mind.
+The purpose of meditation is to focus your attention inwardly so that all the thoughts of the day and all the worries and the stress melt away, bringing a peaceful balance to your mind.
 In this calmness, you will experience new insights and see things more clearly.
 With practice, you will find that the effects of meditation will stay with you for longer periods.

-The most popular and basic posture for meditation is the seated position.
 The following are the basic steps to a sitting posture.
 Keep in mind, you can do this anywhere whether you are standing or sitting.
-Anytime you need to clear your mind of racing thoughts and needless worry, just use meditation to find a calm and peaceful focus.
-Watch the stress melt away!
+Anytime you need to clear your mind of racing thoughts and needless worry, just use meditation to find a calm and peaceful focus within.

-How to Do Meditation
+How To Do Meditation

 - With your back straight, but relaxed, sit with your legs crossed on the floor.
 Make sure you feel comfortable.

-Your hands should be resting in your lap with your palms facing upwards.
+- Your hands should be resting in your lap with your palms facing upwards.

-Relax your eyes and partially close them.
+- Relax your eyes and partially close them.

-Find a focal point.
+- Find a focal point.
 This could be concentrating on your breathing or chanting a word, or looking at a photograph of a serene setting (i.e. nature) or visualize a peaceful image of our choice.

-You begin by being aware of your breathing and gradually allow your body to relax.
+- You begin by being aware of your breathing and gradually allow your body to relax.

-Allow your mind to relax naturally.
+- Allow your mind to relax naturally.
 Don't try to force your mind not to think.
 Just be aware of your thoughts as they come and go and each time gently return your attention to your focal point.

 Incorporating Meditation Into Your Life

 Meditation can be done almost anywhere.
-Many believe you have to be in a quiet, solitary place to meditate but you can meditate while at work, waiting in line, any room of your house, or sitting on the bus!
+Many believe you have to be in a quiet, solitary place to meditate but you can meditate while at work, waiting in line, in any room of your house, or sitting on the bus!
 You can meditate for a long or short time —you decide!
 Any length of time is better than none at all.

 There are many types of meditation and many ways to meditate.
 You just have to find the method that best suits you.

-Meditation: Finding the Time
+Finding the Time